Team-Recursion-04/Autonomous-Driving-System/README.md

 `yolo_pipeline.py` contains the code for the yolo pipeline.

 YOLO is an object detection pipeline baesd on Neural Network.
 A single neural network predicts bounding boxes from full images in single evaluation.
 Since the whole detection pipeline is a single network, it can be optimized end-to-end directly on detection performance.
 The object detection task consists in determining the location on the image where certain objects are present, as well as classifying those objects.
-Previous methods for this, like R-CNN and its variations, used a pipeline to perform this task in multiple steps.
-This can be slow to run and also hard to optimize, because each individual component must be trained separately.
-YOLO, does it all with a single neural network.

 #### Example of test image
 ![alt text][image8]